Artwork Gallery [img: eyeruler]

 [img: wolf.jpg]

 This is one of my paper drawings.
 I call this scanned version by Rahneart.gif.
 It's my best and favorite drawing.
-This one was based on a card of a different character called Tempo.
+This one was based on a card of a comics character called Tempo.
 I thought the pose would look good on Rahne, so here it is...

 [img: rahne.gif]